nicosommi/smart-snippets/packages/gene-js/README.md

 <!-- endph -->

 <!-- ph description -->
 This is a work in progress in early stages.
-Many changes are planned.

-Utiliy that implements GDD (generation driven development) operations.
 It's responsibility is to get the meta information from genes and synchronize them.
-It is used by gddify and relies in block-js.
+It is used by smart snippets and relies in block-js.
-Read more about GDD on [my blog](http://nicosommi.com)
 <!-- endph -->

 <!-- ph usagesAndExamples -->